-What is an "organization"?
+Definition of "organization"

-organization | organa zāSH(a)n |
+organization | ,ôrgənə'zāSH(ə)n | noun

 - 1 an organized body of people with a particular purpose, especially a business, society, association, etc.: a research organization. - 2 the action of organizing something: the organization of conferences and seminars. - the structure or arrangement of related or connected items: the spatial organization of the cells. - an efficient and orderly approach to tasks: apparent disorder and lack of organization.